thetwosents/nav-wiki/README.md

 # Installation
 Initial setup
-- clone repo
+- clone repo to your absolute favorite directory on your machine
 - open `chrome://extensions`
 - on the Extensions page, enable the Develper Mode with the button in the top right
 - click `Load Unpacked` and select the directory where you cloned the repo
 - go to Wikipedia and feast on knowledge

-After you've made changes to the code
+Playing with the code?
+Here's how to update your changes:
-- save the text file
+- save the text file (obviously)
 - click the refresh button on the extensions page
 - refresh the wikipedia page to see changes